kbastani/event-sourcing-microservices-example/README.md

 ### Docker Stacks (Kubernetes or Swarm)

-Running Docker Compose locally is an ephemeral way to spin up a distributed system on your local machine quickly.
-This has been an excellent feature for teaching developers how to build distributed systems for about four years now.
-Eventually, for more extensive examples, it becomes unfeasible to use Docker Compose on your laptop.
+Running Docker Compose locally brought us an easy way to spin up a distributed system on a local machine.
+This has been an excellent feature for teaching developers how to build distributed systems.
+Eventually, for more extensive examples, it becomes unfeasible to use Docker Compose to run distributed systems on your laptop.
 The problem posed by running Docker Compose locally is that most developers often do not have the system memory available to run some of my more complex examples performantly.

-Docker Stacks allows you to use Docker Compose to deploy a multi-container application, such as the social network example in this repository—targeting an orchestrator that is either Kubernetes or Docker Swarm.
-This choice is up to you, but for this example, I will demonstrate how to deploy to a Kubernetes cluster using Docker Stacks efficiently.
+Docker Stacks is a feature that now allows you to deploy realistically complex microservice examples (or any distributed system) to a remote or local Kubernetes cluster.
+Docker Stacks allows you to use Docker Compose to deploy a multi-container application, such as the social network example in this repository—using an orchestrator that is either Kubernetes or Docker Swarm.
+This choice is up to you, but for this example, I will show you how to deploy this example to a Kubernetes cluster.

 ### Deploying to Kubernetes

 Make sure that you've completed the pre-requisites listed in an earlier section of this README.
 Once you've done that, select the Kubernetes cluster that you would like to deploy to using the Docker Desktop System Tray Menu.
 You should find this icon in either the top right of your MacOS desktop or at the bottom right of your Windows OS desktop.
 By default, docker-for-desktop should be selected.
 Docker provides this default as a Kubernetes cluster running on your local machine.

 To see where Docker discovers these Kubernetes clusters, you can run the following formatted command using `kubectl` config view.

 ```bash
 $ kubectl config view -o \